-Composition.-Two small pledgets to be placed under the extremities of the needles, a a;-a moderate-sized roller;-a double-headed roller three yards long and a finger's breadth wide;-a bandelette four feet long;-two graduated compresses of sufficient thickness to prevent the uniting bandage when applied upon the cheeks from touching the needles; -lastly a four-tailed bandage, page 25.
+Composition.-Two small pledgets to be placed under the extremities of the needles, aa;-a moderate-sized roller;-a double-headed roller three yards long and a finger's breadth wide;-a bandelette four feet long;-two graduated compresses of sufficient thickness to prevent the uniting bandage when applied upon the cheeks from touching the needles;-lastly, a four-tailed bandage, page 41.

-Application.-The patient's head being covered with a nightcap, b, which is fixed by a few circulars of the single-headed roller, cc, the centre, d, of the bandelette is applied upon the vertex, and the extremities allowed to hang down on each side of the face; an assistant covers these with the graduated compresses, e e, which he places opposite to the commissures of the lips, at the same time that he pushes the cheeks forward.
-That done, the centre of the double-headed roller is applied upon the forehead; its heads are directed toward the nape of the neck, crossed, brought forward horizontally, first over the compresses, then the lips, where they are crossed anew, and returned successively to the occiput and forehead, ffff.
-They are made to continue this course until they are entirely exhausted, and the ends are fastened to the cap with pins: the extremities of the bandelettes are now reflected upward and pinned upon the top of the head, gg, and the whole apparatus is secured with the four-tailed bandage of the chin, page 31.
+Application.-The patient's head being co-

+vered with a night-cap, b, which is fixed by a few circulars of the single-headed roller, cc, the cheeks forward.
+That done, the centre of the double-headed roller is applied upon the fore-head; its heads are directed toward the nape of the neck, crossed, brought forward horizontally, first over the compresses, then the lips, where they are crossed anew, and returned successively to the occiput and forehead, fff.
+They are made to continue this course until they are entirely exhausted, and the ends are fastened to the cap with pins: the extremities of the bandelettes are now reflected upward and pinned upon the top of the head, gg, and the whole apparatus is secured with the four-tailed bandage of the chin, page 54.